Napapijri

-Napapijri is a clothing brand founded in 1987 in Aosta, Italy, widely known as a maker of travel bags, using waxed cotton canvas borrowed from military field tents.
+Napapijri is an Italian fashion house and label founded in 1987 in Aosta, Italy, widely known as a maker of travel bags, using waxed cotton canvas borrowed from military field tents.
+Since its acquisition in 2004, it has become a subsidiary of the U.S.-based VF Corporation.

 The name Napapijri derives from "napapiiri", the Finnish word for Arctic Circle.

 History

 Napapijri was established in 1987 by Giuliana Rosset, an Italian entrepreneur from the Aosta Valley region.
 After acquiring Green Sport Monte Bianco S.p.A - a small backpack company - from a Turin artisan, Rosset relocated the headquarters to Quart, where production began with approximately fifteen employees.
 The Bering Bag, a waxed canvas duffel bag catering to travelers, marked the debut of the Napapijri brand.

 In 1990, Napapijri expanded into outerwear with the introduction of the Skidoo Jacket, a lightweight, rain-proof anorak designed for extreme temperatures.
 In 1995, the launch of the Rainforest Jacket moved Napapijri into urban fashion, establishing the brand in the streetwear world.
 Throughout the 2000s, the brand diversified its offerings, introducing the Napapijri Kids clothing line in 2002, Napapijri footwear in 2007, and opening its first store in Chamonix, France, in 1997.

 The U.S.-based clothing manufacturer VF Corporation acquired Napapijri in 2004.

-In 2006, Napapijri opened its first store in the USA, in the SoHo in New York City.
-In 2023, Silvia Onofri became its President, and British Designer Christopher Raeburn its Creative Director.
+In 2006, Napapijri opened its first store in the USA, in SoHo in New York City.
+In 2023, Silvia Onofri became its President, and British designer Christopher Raeburn its creative director.

 Description

 Napapijri specializes in producing outerwear with urban appeal (ex: anorak jacket).
-Its designs feature flap pockets, diagonal neck cuts, bold colors, and durable materials.
+Its designs feature flap pockets, diagonal neck cuts, and bold colors.
 The product range includes coats and jackets to fleece and sweatshirts, t-shirts, trousers, bags and accessories, and shoes.

 Napapijri collaborated with Karl Lagerfeld (2002), Yoshinori Ono (2010), Martine Rose, Patta, Obey (2024), Fiorucci, and Luisa Via Roma.